Constant term of $H$-forms: Two operations on - forms on induced representations

-This implies ( iv). \\ (v) is simply a ``transport de structure''. \begin{lem} We keep the notations of the preceeding Lemma, but we assume that $P$ is a $\si$-parabolic subgroup with $\si$-stable Levi subgroup $M$ and that $Q$ is a $\si$-parabolic subgroup of $M$ with $\si$-stable Levi subgroup $L$.
-Let $A_\vid$ be a maximal $\si$-split torus of $L.$ Let $x$ be an element of $G$ which is $A_\vid$-good.
-Then $\rho(x) \xi$ is an $x.H$-form, $P$, $Q$ are $\si_x$-parabolic subgroups (see Lemma \ref{sixP}) and one has :
+\begin{lem} We keep the notations of the preceding proposition, but we assume that $P$ is a $\si$-parabolic subgroup with $\si$-stable Levi subgroup $M$ and that $Q$ is a $\si$-parabolic subgroup of $M$ with $\si$-stable Levi subgroup $L$.
+We assume moreover that $A$ is $\si$-stable , contained in $L$, and that it contains a maximal $\si$-split torus $A_\vid$ of $L$.
+Let $x$ be an element of $G$ which is $A_\vid$-good.
+Then $\pi'(x) \xi$ is an $x.H$-form, $P$, $Q$ are $\si_x$-parabolic subgroups (see Lemma \ref{sixP}) and one has :